dtzinov/ggrc-core/doc/dev/workflow_and_scm.rst

          git hf feature finish

      Occassionally the local branch won't be deleted and an error message will suggest a command to delete the local branch.
-It should be used, as follows:
+It should be used, as
+     follows:

       .. sourcecode:: bash

          git branch -D feature_name

+  #.
+Click the 'Finish' button on the relevant Pivotal Tracker item.
+If the
+     item was a chore, congratulations, you're done!
+If the item was a feature or bug it will also need to be *delivered*.

+     If the pull request was accepted then the code was merged into develop and should have been deployed to the Continuous Integration environment and has been *delivered*.
+Push the 'Delivered' button to indicate that the feature or bug is ready for testing on the Continuous Integration instance of gGRC-Core.

 Gotchas
 =======